-The symbol most associated with Albay is Mayon Volcano, a near perfectly-shaped active volcano, 2,462 metres (8,077 ft) high, which could be seen throughout its 13 towns and 3 cities as well as in the surrounding provinces of Sorsogon, Masbate and Catanduanes.
+The symbol most associated with Albay is the Mayon Volcano, a near perfectly-shaped active volcano, 2,462 meters (8,077 ft.) high, which could be seen throughout its 15 municipalities and 3 cities as well as in the surrounding provinces of Sorsogon, Masbate and Catanduanes.

 The province is generally mountainous with scattered fertile plains and valleys.
 Aside from Mayon Volcano, it has two other major peaks: Mount Masaraga and Mount Malinao.

-The western coast of the province is mountainous but not as prominent as the eastern range with the highest elevation at around 490 metres (1,610 ft).
+The western coast of the province is mountainous but not as prominent as the eastern range with the highest elevation at around 490 meters (1,610 ft.).
 Among these mountains are Mount Catburawan in Ligao and Mount Pantao in Oas & Libon.

 Long before the Spaniards arrived in 1569, Albay had a thriving civilization and a rich culture.
 The land was fertile, lush vegetation covered the plains and the mountains.
 The earth yielded minerals, including gold.